redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 > **Prisma syntax for optional fields**
 >
 > To mark a field as optional (that is, allowing `NULL` as a value) you can suffix the datatype with a question mark, e.g. `name String?`.
-This will allow `name`'s value to be both `String` or `NULL`.
+This will allow `name`'s value to either a `String` or `NULL`.

-Next we create a migration file:
+Next we create and apply a migration:

-    yarn rw db save create contact

-Finally we execute the migration to run the [DDL](https://en.wikipedia.org/wiki/Data_definition_language) commands to upgrade the database:

-    yarn rw db up
+    yarn rw prisma migrate dev

+We can name this one something like "create contacts".

 Now we'll create the GraphQL interface to access this table.
 We haven't used this `generate` command yet (although the `scaffold` command did use it behind the scenes):